PIH/mirebalais-puppet/README.md

 On the server you wish to enable debugging on, edit `/etc/default/tomcat7.`.
 There is a line that reads `# To enable remote debugging uncomment the following line.` Uncomment the following line.
 Note that one each redeploy this will be reset.

+Note

+Sometimes apache or tomcat may be listening on ipv6.
+To disable ipv6

+edit /etc/sysctl.conf and add net.ipv6.conf.all.disable_ipv6 = 1
+save and exit the file sysctl.conf then run the command sysctl -p on the terminal